Chapter 6. Bilateral application should always be considered

 6.1 Introduction

-6.2 Binaural hearing with bone conduction devices
+6.2 Binaural hearing with ‘BCDs’

-Table 6.1, first row, presents the mean result (and standard deviations) of the ‘binaural’ factors as measured in normal hearing controls.
-The binaural summation score is the difference between speech recognition scores obtained with one ear versus two ears.
-Head shadow and binaural squelch have been measured in one experiment.
-The combined score is included in the Table (column 3).
-Firstly, speech recognition in noise was measured while the subject was listening with one ear (in unilateral cases with their normal ear, in bilateral cases with their left ear only, thus Baha of the right ear turned off).
-Speech was presented in front of the subject and the noise at the side of the only hearing ear.
-Secondly, the Baha at the patient’s other ear was activated (in the normal hearing subjects, one ear had been blocked for the first measurement, which is now unblocked).
+Binaural summation and speech in ambient noise were assessed using speech; directional hearing was tested using narrow-band noise with a short duration (1s) presented by one loudspeaker out of seven at a location between + 900 and – 900 azimuth (Agterberg et al., 2011).
+Concerning the binaural summation score, firstly, speech recognition was measured while the patient was listening with one ear (in unilateral cases with their normal ear; in bilateral cases with their left ear only, thus the ‘BCD’ on the right ear was turned off).
+To quantify binaural squelch, firstly, speech recognition in noise was measured while the patient was listening unilaterally.
+Speech was presented in front of the patient and the noise at the side of the only hearing ear.
+Secondly, the ‘BCD’ near the patient’s other ear was activated (in the normal hearing subjects, one ear had been occluded for the first measurement, which is open again for the second measurement).
 The presented score is the improvement between these two situations.
 The asterisks indicate values that differ significantly from 0.
-The next two columns show directional hearing results for low frequency sounds (relying on detection of ITDs) and for high frequencies sounds (relying on the detection of ILDs), respectively.
-The mean absolute error is shown (0 means perfect localisation, chance level is 800).
-Concerning the directional hearing results: statistically significance was assessed by comparing the scores obtained in the unilateral listening situation (not shown) and bilateral listening situation.
-Thus the first row of the table presents norm values for our set-up.
+The next two columns show directional hearing results for low frequency sounds (relying on detection of ITDs) and for high frequency sounds (relying on the detection of ILDs), respectively.
+The mean absolute error is shown (0 means perfect localisation).
+Concerning these results: statistically significance was assessed by comparing the scores obtained in the unilateral listening situation (not shown) and bilateral listening situation.

 Table 6.1